marcossantiago/kubernetes-workshop/03_productionize.md

 ---

-### Creating a Secret Using kubectl create secret
+### Creating a Secret Using kubectl

 ```
 kubectl create secret generic index --from-file=configs/secrets/index.html
 ```

-Validate that it's been created:
+Validate that it's been created

 ```
 kubectl get secrets

 kubectl describe secret index
 ```

 Note that neither get nor describe shows the contents of the file by default

 ---